Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 5. Hormone tests to rule out diseases endocrine system accompanied by an increase in prolactin:

-• TSH is thyroid stimulating hormone.
+• TSH is thyroid stimulating hormone of the thyroid gland.

 • analogues of the thyroid hormone thyroxine (euthyrox, L-thyroxine);